martinnajjar12/Cloning-youtube-project/README.md

 # Cloning-youtube-project

-> Trying to clone the youtube page.
+> This is a collaborative project which is about cloning a YouTube page.

 ![screenshot](./screenshot.jpg)